ANTzacalie/termo-pro-esp32/README.md

 ---

 ## 🚀 Future Roadmap - V2 ;)
-- An PCB and 3D printed case.
+- An PCB and 3D printed case, also improved functionalities and better starting module microcontroller.
 - 📱 **Mobile Application:** A dedicated app for Android to control the thermostat remotely via Bluetooth (BLE).
 This will allow for easy program editing and manual overrides without using the physical buttons.